vechain-labs/README/README.md

 ## Phase #1

-During this phase we fork the Uniswap-V2 and make a basic DEX on VeChain.
+During this phase we fork the Uniswap-v2 and make a basic DEX on VeChain.

-- `uni-v2`: Uniswap-V2 style DEX fork.
+- `uni-v2`: Uniswap-v2 style DEX fork.
 - `vvet`: WETH style VET escrow contract.
-- `swap`: Deploy tools on VeChain.
+- `swap`: Deploy tools.
 - `vexchange-interface`: Web based interface for the DEX.
 - Other commandline tools to help interfacing with DEX.

-Vexchange-V2 will be the first DEX on VeChain to receive Uniswap-V2 fork as source code.
-However other DEXs are also welcome to use this organization's code to deploye their own DEXs.
+Note: Although `Vexchange-v2` will be the first to receive Uniswap-v2 fork as source code.
+However other developers are also welcome to **utilize** this organization's open source code to deploye their own DEXs.

 ## Phase #2 (Plan)